-We offer a range of support services and guidance for students with a disability.
-Advisers offer one-to-one information, support and guidance before you arrive and throughout your time at University to assess what you might need and help you access it. this includes help applying for the Disabled Student Allowance and support for students with Dyslexia to organise diagnostic assessment.
+Advisers offer one-to-one support before you arrive and throughout your time at university to assess what you might need and help you access it.
+This includes help applying for the Disabled Student Allowance and support for students with Dyslexia to organise diagnostic assessment.

-If you have questions but do not know who to ask, feel free to get in touch with our Mature Student Advisers.
-You can ask anything from what to study or where to find out information to is there a coffee shop on campus!
-Just use the 'online enquiry' button on the mature students page.
+If you have questions but don't know who to ask, all you have to do is get in touch with our Widening Participation Manager.
+You can ask a question on anything from what to study or where to find out information to is there a coffee shop on campus!

 The prospect of getting to grips with a new situation, your course, new people and even just finding your way about can be daunting.
 To help you deal with this we do everything we can to help you settle in as soon as possible.

-In the first week of semester we offer a full induction programme for all new students.
-This means you have plenty of opportunities to get to know other people a bit better and find out more about what you need to know to start your course.
+In the first week of semester we offer a full induction programme for all new students which gives you loads of opportunities to meet other students and find out what you need to know to start your course.

-At the beginning of your first semester you will be assigned an Adviser of Studies.
-This member of staff is responsible for providing information and guidance on your choice of course and modules and is your first point of contact if you have any concerns relating to your studies.
-You will also be allocated a Personal Tutor who will act as your first point of contact for everything from academic guidance to personal advice throughout your studies.
+At the beginning of your first semester you will be assigned an Student Services Hub.
+This member of staff is responsible for providing information, advice and guidance on your choice of course and modules and is your first point of contact if you have any concerns relating to your studies.
+You will also be allocated a Student Support Services who is your first point of contact for everything from academic guidance to personal advice.

-STEER is a peer-mentoring programme which is open to all students in their first year of study.
-Mentors help new students settle in to the university and make the most of their time, and are available to ask questions of, offer advice or just a friendly face on campus.
-You will be sent out information on how to register for this in your welcome pack before you start your degree.
+STEER is a peer-mentoring programme run by The Students' Union and is open to all students in their first year of study.
+Mentors help new students settle in to the university and make the most of their time; you can ask them for advice or they can just be a friendly face on campus.

 There is also a wide range of study and practical skills advice on offer.
-Information Services offer a rolling programme of student training sessions while Student Learning Services provide wide-ranging study skills guidance in the form of credited half modules delivered both online and in the classroom.
-In addition many aspects of studying effectively at university are examined and practised in class such as time management, exam techniques, academic writing styles and note-taking from lectures.
+Information Services offer a rolling programme of student training sessions while Accessibility and Inclusion team provide wide-ranging study skills guidance including drop in sessions and credited half modules delivered both online and in the classroom.
+You also practice a lot of useful study skills in your classes, such as time management, exam techniques, academic writing styles and note-taking from lectures.